Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * `openssl genrsa -out /mnt/unlockkey 4096`
 * `chmod 0400 /mnt/unlockkey`

-And lastly, we need to assign is as the second keyslot for other devices:
+And lastly, we need to assign it as the second keyslot for other devices:
 * `cryptsetup luksAddKey /dev/mmcblk0p1 /mnt/unlockkey`

 `umount /mnt`